portfolioblog56/portfolioblog56/README.md

-## this Github Account belongs to the Maniya Devagn
+## this Github Account belongs to Maniya Devagn
 Use for hosting the code for apps any query contact
   **devagnmaniya611@gmail.com**